-If your child has low vision, you may be anxious to know what he can see.
-Can he see you from across the room?
-Can he see the smile on his grandmother’s face as she watches him play?
-Can he see the detail of the rivers on the map he’s looking at?
-To answer questions like these and understand what your child is seeing, you may want to simulate his visual impairment.
+If your child has low vision, you may be anxious to know what they can see.
+Can they see you from across the room?
+Is your child able to see the smile on their grandmother’s face as they watches your child play?
+What about the details of the rivers on the map?
+To answer questions like these and understand what your child is seeing, you may want to simulate your child’s vision.

-It’s possible for you to simulate your child’s visual impairment, but it’s important for you to keep in mind that because you have “normal” vision, you already understand the world visually.
+It’s possible for you to simulate your child’s vision, but it’s important to remember that because you have “normal” vision, you already understand the world visually.
 Therefore, you may not exactly be duplicating your child’s experience.
-If your child was born with a visual impairment or acquired it before age two, he has never been able to see “normally,” and his sense of the world may be very different from yours.
-(If your child has lost vision later in life, he may have some visual memory that he makes reference to when he uses his vision today.)
+If your child was born with blindness or low vision or acquired it before age two, they have never been able to see “normally” and their sense of the world may be very different from yours.
+If your child has lost vision later in life, they may have some visual memory that provides visual references to when they use their vision today.

 Getting a Sense of Your Child’s Vision